- Status: Fully Funded / Groundbreaking Pending: Read More

 Going back to early days of Ivorydale, St. Bernard has a storied past of being a manufacturing hub.
-Synthica Energy St. Bernard will complement this history and provide a greener future for handling the necessary process of production wastes.
-Renewable Natural Gas is created by breaking down organic feedstocks from sources such as industrial food production and food scraps.
-All of these sources can be found in the St. Bernard area.
-We can essentially take the waste from the manufacturing plants, which would typically be sent to the landfill or less sustainable disposal sites, and turn it into renewable natural gas pumped into the utility pipeline for use.
+Synthica St. Bernard will complement this history and provide a greener future for handling the necessary processing of organic food and manufacturing wastes.
+Renewable Natural Gas (RNG) is created by breaking down organic feedstocks from sources such as industrial food production and food scraps.
+All of these sources can be found in the St. Bernard and Greater Cincinnati area.
+We can essentially take food waste from manufacturing plants, which would typically be sent to the landfill or less sustainable disposal sites, and turn it into renewable natural gas pumped into the utility pipeline for use.

-What are the benefits to the project? / Why is important?
+What are the benefits to the project? / Why is it important?

-Companies looking to relocate are seeking out these greener solutions and will be attracted to the St. Bernard area, bringing additional jobs and tax revenue for the village.
+Companies looking to relocate are seeking out these greener solutions and will be attracted to the St. Bernard and Greater Cincinnati area, bringing additional jobs and tax revenue for the area.
 Once in place, this facility will divert 190,000 tons per year of waste from local landfills.
-Companies will have less distance to truck, lowering costs and cutting down on diesel emissions.
+Companies will have less distance to haul materials, lowering costs and cutting down on diesel emissions.

 - Jobs: It is more and more common that companies are requiring/requesting options for organic disposal before they locate new manufacturing facilities.
 For example, large breweries and distilleries are commonly wanting to site near AD facilities due to their byproduct streams.
-Even in recent years, several large food producers have passed on the Cincinnati region as a site for operations due to lack of this critical infrastructure.
+In recent years, several large food producers have passed on the Cincinnati region as a site for locating their facilities due to lack of this critical infrastructure.

 - Incentive for Expansion: Currently, because manufacturers in the region face extremely limited and expensive options for byproduct disposal, it places a limit on their capacity of what they can produce.
 With the added reliability and proximity of our digester, as well as the cost savings, they can look into expansion and growth of their facilities.
 This will lead to more jobs, less incentive to locate elsewhere, and a boost to the local economy.

-- Emissions Reductions: Fewer trucks driving longer distances to haul away wastes means that overall truck emissions in the Miami Valley area / Millcreek region will be reduced.
+- Emissions Reductions: Fewer trucks driving longer distances to haul away wastes means that overall truck emissions in the region will be reduced.